 Holiday Accident Compensation Claims

 Having an accident whilst on holiday can be thoroughly devastating, particularly if it was caused by someone else.
 Your holiday should be an enjoyable and relaxing time in an environment that is safe and free of risks to your wellbeing.
-Our solicitors have extensive experience in building cases against tour operators, hotels, airlines and other parties who are liable for the injuries, illness or suffering caused to holidaymakers abroad.
-We are also impressively skilled at securing the highest levels of compensation for your accident claim.
+Injury solicitors have extensive experience in building cases against tour operators, hotels, airlines and other parties who are liable for the injuries, illness or suffering caused to holidaymakers abroad.

-Through utilising available UK legislation and maintaining a thorough understanding of insurance terms and individual country’s laws and claim requirements, we are able to provide exceptional standards of advice, service and support to those who have suffered harm at a time which should have been enjoyable, safe and relaxing.
-We welcome the opportunity to discuss the specifics of your case in order to support you in initiating and progressing your personal injury claim.
+Through utilising available UK legislation and maintaining a thorough understanding of insurance terms and individual country’s laws and claim requirements, solicitor are able to provide exceptional standards of advice, service and support to those who have suffered harm at a time which should have been enjoyable, safe and relaxing.
+A friendly solicitor will welcome the opportunity to discuss the specifics of your case in order to support you in initiating and progressing your personal injury claim.

 What types of holiday accident can I claim for?

-There are a number of reasons why our solicitors are approached for support in making a claim following a holiday accident.
-We are experienced in assessing the liability and severity of each case and providing tailored support to ensure that you are compensated for the harm caused to you.
-Some of the most common holiday accidents that we deal with include:
+There are a number of reasons why solicitors are approached for support in making a claim following a holiday accident.
+They are experienced in assessing the liability and severity of each case and providing tailored support to ensure that you are compensated for the harm caused to you.
+Some of the most common holiday accidents that solicitors deal with include:

 Road Traffic Accidents Whilst Abroad

 Whether caused by the driver of a taxi, transfer coach, local excursion driver or another holidaymaker in a hire car, you have the right to claim compensation following injuries sustained in road accidents abroad.
-Some countries such as Italy and Greece stipulate that these types of accident claims must be initiated within two years and so we encourage victims to speak with us as soon as possible and report the accident to local police immediately.
+Some countries such as Italy and Greece stipulate that these types of accident claims must be initiated within two years and so we encourage victims to speak to a solicitor as soon as possible and report the accident to local police immediately.

 Food Poisoning and Waterborne Illnesses